 Bio (Eva Malisius)

-Malisius is a German national and earned a PhD (2011) and Master of Arts (2000) in International Relations from the University of Kent’s Brussels School of International Studies, and a Bachelor of Arts in (1999) in Political Science, History and Law at the University of Freiburg with an exchange year at Michigan State University.
-Malisius has also completed mediation certification training, advanced trainings related to conflict engagement, supervision, and coaching, and is certified in Cultural Intelligence.
-Malisius was honoured with the 2015 Royal Roads Kelly Outstanding Teaching Award.
+Malisius holds a PhD (2011) and Master of Arts (2000) in International Relations from the University of Kent’s Brussels School of International Studies.
+She holds a Bachelor of Arts (1999) in Political Science, History and Law at the University of Freiburg with an exchange year at Michigan State University.
+She is certified in mediation, cultural intelligence and is working on further credentials related to conflict engagement and coaching.
+In 2015, Malisius was honoured with Royal Roads’ Kelly Outstanding Teaching Award.